 University (Senior Research Associate at Departments of Economics and Land

-International Affairs) where I led the Energy and Environment programme, which
+House where I led the Energy and Environment programme.

-Climate Change Committee, established under the UK Climate Change Bill to
+Committee, established by the UK Climate Change Act to advise

-advise the government on future carbon budgets and to report to Parliament on
+the government on future carbon budgets and to report to Parliament on their

-Author of eight books, fifty journal research articles and numerous other
+Author of eight books, fifty journal research articles (this site), and

 The book Planetary Economics: